Virginia Medicaid Long Term Care Eligibility

 Sometimes, people begin long term care and are able to pay for services out of pocket for a period, but after resources are depleted, need to apply for Medicaid to cover the cost of care.
 If this happens and the person is already in the nursing facility at the time of the Medicaid application, no pre-admission screening is needed.

 1. Residency and Citizenship – the applicant must be a resident of Virginia and a U.S. citizen or have proper immigration status.

 2. Age/Disability – the applicant must be age 65 or older, or blind, or disabled.
 The applicant must meet certain medical requirements consistent with the level of care requested.

-3. Income Limitations – If single, the applicant’s income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) must be less than 300% of the Supplemental Security Income (SSI) amount for an individual—$2,199 for 2015.
+3. Income Limitations – If single, the applicant’s income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) must be less than 300% of the Supplemental Security Income (SSI) amount for an individual—$2,205 for 2017.
 People receiving Medicaid Long Term Care services must contribute some of their countable income toward the cost of care.
 Virginia calls this “patient pay.”
 Deductions are given for the person’s basic needs, the support of a child or spouse in the community, and other situations depending on the case.
 Once someone is found to be eligible, an eligibility worker determines the recipient’s “patient pay” amount and notifies the person of the figure.
 People who receive SSI payments with no other source of income do not have to contribute towards their cost of care.

 - A personal needs allowance of $30.00/month is disregarded from the total countable income.